wpiszlogin/driver_critic/README.md

 * Scale reward value

 # Conclusion
 Probably DDPG was not the best choice for this problem.
-It is surprising because there are many DQN solutions, which can handle it event it uses discrete actions.
+It is surprising because there are many DQN solutions, which can handle it even it uses discrete actions.
 As future work, it is planned to check Proximal Policy Optimization.